bhall2001/revigniter-restserver/README.md

 ## Installation

-Copy the application/libraries/Format.lc and application/libraries/REST_Controller.lc files into your revIgniter application's directory.
-Additionally, copy the application/config/rest.lc file to your application's configuration directory.
+Copy the application/libraries/Format.lc and application/libraries/RestController.lc files into your revIgniter application's directory.
+Additionally, copy the application/config/rest.lc file to your application's configuration directory and application/language/english/restControllerLang.lc file to your application's language directory.

+OR

 Cloning this repository gives you a complete revIgniter installation.
 You can put this project in it's own sub directory for easy access.
 ```